ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 > [!faq]
 >
 > Where is my licence for Plesk?
->> You can purchase a license from OVHcloud for your VPS via the [OVHcloud control panel](https://www.ovh.com/manager/dedicated/#/configuration/license/order).
+>> You can purchase a license from OVHcloud for your VPS via the [OVHcloud Control Panel](https://www.ovh.com/manager/dedicated/#/configuration/license/order).

 #### Virtualmin